CrowbarSr/augmentator3001readme/README.md

 **Can you support private logs?**
 - I don't know but I don't think so

-**Does Xeph eat breakfast?**
-- Originally he was grey parsing on the breakfast boss but has improved

 **Can you hide Cell party/raid frames but keep the Spotlight frame?**
 - Apparently, add the following to the Code Snippet section within `/cell options`